jcharrisjr/jcharrisjr/README.md

-# 👋 Hi, I'm Jim Harris
+# 👋 Hi, I'm Jimbo Harris

 Welcome to my GitHub profile!
 I'm a seasoned **Application Security (AppSec) and Software Development Life Cycle (SDLC) Subject Matter Expert (SME)** with over 15 years of experience in the cybersecurity domain.
 My passion lies in developing secure software solutions and fostering trust-based relationships with clients and partners.